lee-lindley/app_html_table_pkg/README.md

 While here, it turned out to be not so difficult to provide a way for you to insert your own style choices for the table via CSS.
 You do not need to be a CSS guru to do it.
 The pattern from the examples will be enough for most.
+That said, it got a bit harder when trying to support legacy HTML rendering engines like Outlook.
+Gmail web client is a bust.
+It seems to be style stupid.
+You get what you get and it does not right align.

 The common method for generating HTML markup tables from SQL queries in Oracle is to use DBMS_XMLGEN and XSLT conversions via XMLType.
 A search of the web will